|

 "Husbands are guardians (qawwamun) of wives because God has favored some more than others and because they (i.e. husbands generally) spend out of their wealth."
 (4:34)

+The first of the above two Quranic statements occurs in a long passage dealing with divorce and should be understood in relation to that context.
+The degree by which husband's rights are greater should therefore be understood as the degree by which the husband is freer than the wife to break the marriage bond.
 This, however, is not a very big degree since as stated earlier the wife can get out of the marriage bond whenever she wants to, practically without giving any reason.
 It is only that she has to follow a more indirect procedure.
 The second Quranic statement refers to the greater responsibility husbands generally have as protectors and providers of women and to the greater say this gives them in making decisions.

+The fact that husbands' rights are a degree greater does not effect the claim that in Islam men and women have equal rights, since men's greater rights within the marriage relationship do not mean that men also enjoy greater rights outside that relationship and since within the marriage relationship men's greater rights are completely justified by their greater responsibility.
 We must remember here that whenever we talk about members of a society having equal rights it is never precluded that members of that society cannot freely enter into terminable arrangements in which some take greater responsibility and therefore also have greater rights.
 Equality of rights can only be asserted on the assumption of equality of responsibility.
 This principle sometimes works in favor of women.
 For example, as mother’s women give much more to children than do men as fathers and so Islam recognizes greater rights of mothers over children than of fathers except where economic considerations demand otherwise.

 Source: Dr. Ahmad Shafaat